jparsai/gh-actions/README.md

 1. Install CRDA CLI from [here](https://github.com/fabric8-analytics/cli-tools/releases).
 2. Run `crda auth` command, and it will assign user a unique id, which can be found in `~/.crda/config.yaml`.
 Users need to store the value of `crda_key` into a `Secret` to run the action.

+Second secret required is `consent_telemetry`.
+To improve CRDA platform and provide a better user experience, this Action collects anonymous usage data, but only after user's approval.
+Please go thorough our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more about it.
+To opt-in for data collection users need to set `consent_telemetry=true` else set `consent_telemetry=false` to opt-out.

 ## Action Parameters
 - **manifest-file-path**: Path of target manifest file to perform analysis. `(default: requirements.txt)`